 Thankfully a family decided to open up their home to Dexter and give him a place to live out the rest of his days.
-He went from living in a hoarding situation with one hundred other cats and being malnourished, to having a real family.
+He went from living in a hoarding situation with 100 other cats and being malnourished, to having a real family.

-He even got a new five-year-old human best friend who he loves to mush and cuddle.
+He even got a new five-year-old human best friend who he loved to mush and cuddle.

 6. Oskar The Blind Kitty